pipiscrew/timeline/health/gut.md

 read more [here](https://www.gastrosav.com/blog/leaky-gut-what-it-is-and-how-to-heal-it/).

-The body starts with a **skin condition** like flares, rashes, hives, papules, eczema, dermographism, you name it...
+The body starts with a **skin condition** like flares, rashes, hives, papules, eczema, dermographism, gynecomastia due high estrogen hormone, you name it...
 Then the **traditional doctors** can diagnosed histamine intolerance / IBS / Crohn / Colitis...

 I would like to point out that `Interventional Radiology` doctors can diagnose **gastrointestinal cysts**.